×

 2. Taco Bell’s Seafood Salad

-It isn’t hard to imagine how these tasted.
+It isn’t hard to imagine how well this did with consumers.
 In the late ‘80s, this popular fast-food chain introduced shrimp, whitefish, and crab tossed in a tortilla shell.
 It was then topped with traditional taco fixings.
-Hardly good eatin’ and people ultimately ignored it until its discontinuation.
+It was hardly good eatin’, and people ultimately ignored it until its discontinuation.

 3. McDonald’s Fish McBites